 They say if you write about the personal, you will end up writing about the universal.
 I imagine there are very few people left on the planet who've not been inundated by messages about how they should measure up, whether that's your looks, intelligence, muscles... or even how to be a nice person.
-It all comes down to: how can I find my self-worth in attributes?
-How can I appear to the world in a way that's much better than how I feel inside?
-And all that adds up to some pretty painful thinking.
+It all comes down to: can I really find my self-worth in physical attributes or anything else, for that matter?
+Am I trying to appear to the world in a way that's much better than how I actually feel inside?
+All that adds up to some pretty painful internal conflicts.
 Once I realized I was dragging around these constant messages in my own head, it was time to investigate.
 What is all this stuff?
 And are these thoughts who I really am?
-I didn't do it entirely on my own.
-I had a lot of help and inspiration along the way.
-The story of that journey came out in the form of this book.

 The final drawings were done in pencil and ink wash, using water brushes filled with various Indian ink tones.
 I then scanned the images into Photoshop to enhance contrast, clean up, and do final inking – and so I could move them around to create each page layout.
 The final print-ready book was put together in InDesign.